tkem/uritools/docs/index.rst

         The current Internet standard (STD66) defining URI syntax, to which any changes to :mod:`uritools` should conform.
-If deviations are observed, the module's implementation should be changed, even if this means breaking backward compatiblity.
+If deviations are observed, the module's implementation should be changed, even if this means breaking backward compatibility.

 URI Decomposition